 The Main Difference Between The Two

-Intermodal and Multimodal transport differ in one major way—the number of contracts with service providers.
+Intermodal and Multimodal transport differ in one significant way—the number of contracts with service providers.

-Multimodal Shipment—Here there is a single contract of carriage that the shipper has.
+Multimodal Shipment—Here, the shipper has a single contract of carriage.
 It usually covers the journey from the origin to the final destination in every mode of transport.

 This includes door-to-door, door-to-port, and port-to-door transport.
-The contract is with one carrier and is applicable to both international freight forwarders as well as steamship lines/ocean carriers.
-A Combined Transport Bill of Lading/ Multimodal Bill of Lading is issued by both.
+The contract is with one carrier and applies to both international freight forwarders and steamship lines/ocean carriers.
+Both issue a Combined Transport Bill of Lading/ Multimodal Bill of Lading.

 Should an issue occur, the carrier is held liable for movement by the shipper.
 The carrier has to send tracking updates to increase delivery time efficiency.

-Intermodal Shipment—Here there are multiple contracts that a shipper signs.
+Intermodal Shipment—Here, there are multiple contracts that a shipper signs.
 The first is with a freight forwarder.
-The others are with a rail carrier or trucker in the country of origin and a trucker or rail carrier in the country of final destination.
+The others are with a rail carrier or trucker in the country of origin and a trucker or rail carrier in the land of the final destination.

-A Port to Port Bill of Lading is issued by the carrier.
-A separate Bill of Lading is issued by each carrier that’s a part of the shipment chain.
+The carrier issues a Port to Port Bill of Lading.
+A separate Bill of Lading is administered by each carrier that’s a part of the shipment chain.
 They also issue a separate shipping document to the shipper like the Bill of Lading for Rail or Domestic Transport.